ministryofjustice/prepare-a-case-for-sentence-design-history/app/posts/2023-03-24-resulting-workflow.md

   }
 }) }}

-Research participants thought the tabs referred to a case’s progression through the judiciary ‘that (completed) case, the hearing is over.’
+Research participants thought the tabs referred to a case's progression through the judiciary 'that (completed) case, the hearing is over.'
 We changed it to Resulted cases to make it clearer what had been done to the cases in that tab.

 {% from "figure/macro.njk" import appFigure with context %}
 {{ appFigure({